sailpoint-oss/golang-sdk/api_v3/docs/ServiceDeskIntegrationAPI.md

 [[Back to README]](../README.md)

-## PutServiceDeskIntegration
+## Update a Service Desk integration

 > ServiceDeskIntegrationDto PutServiceDeskIntegration(ctx, id).ServiceDeskIntegrationDto(serviceDeskIntegrationDto).Execute()

-Update a Service Desk integration
+Update an existing Service Desk integration by ID with updated value in JSON form as the request body.
+A token with Org Admin or Service Desk Admin authority is required to access this endpoint.

 ### Example